Hillsborough: Decision over manslaughter charges

 Mr Starmer will announce later if he is prepared to examine the evidence for bringing manslaughter charges and the breadth and timescale of any such investigation.

-The IPCC has also been examining complaints made against Sir Norman Bettison, currently Chief Constable of West Yorkshire.'My integrity'
+The IPCC has also been examining complaints made against Sir Norman Bettison, currently Chief Constable of West Yorkshire.

 After the independent panel report was published, a complaint was made to the IPCC that Sir Norman, who was a chief inspector in South Yorkshire at the time, supplied misleading information in the wake of the disaster.